 If location, location and location are what drive your visions of a dream tree house design or luxury hillside wood home then look no further: fire towers that once served vital protective services to natural forests are becoming increasingly used for new purposes including mountaintop homes with incredible views.

-Almost like modern castles, these architectural antiques are few and far between, built for ever-more-outdated purposes in an era of modern weather satellites and worldwide global communications.
+Almost like modern castles, architectural antiques like decommissioned fire towers that can be converted into homes are few and far between, built for ever-more-outdated purposes in an era of modern weather satellites and worldwide global communications.
 While they may never enjoy quite the same nostalgic associations as ancient forts they will certainly be of continued fascination for generations to come.
 It is highly unfortunate that so many have been abandoned, vandalized or destroyed – but many others have been turned into homes, museums, vacation properties and nature centers.